shaziyasyd/designpatterns/README.md

-# Design Patterns Samples - Command Pattern
+# Design Patterns Samples - Command Pattern (This code is not tested yet)
 This is my attempt to improve my understanding of design patterns.

 ## What's command pattern?